gsqlcmd allows synchronizing data across databases on different database server platforms.

 And, here is the code of the select-table41-to-table42.sql used to select rows added or updated after the last synchronization time saved in the prev_update field:

-Topics above discuss adding and updating data from the source to target tables only.
+The topics above discuss adding and updating data from the source to target tables only.

 Such synchronization can solve your tasks if you hide rows instead of deleting them.